Rao-DEV15/Portfolio-Website/README.md

 Added a Download CV function

-Enabled Light Mode toggle on small screens
+Disabled Light Mode toggle on small screens

 Integrated frontend email submission using Web3Forms to make the contact form functional

 These improvements enhance the user experience while building on the solid foundation of the original template.